mategyerek/Capstone-RAG-project/README.md

 * `inspect_object.py` - Inspect a pickled object for debugging.

-* `No_RAG_Chat.py` - Used to generate and evaluate answers by calling ChatGPT without RAG.
+* `No_RAG_Chat.py` - Used to generate and evaluate answers by calling GPT-4o without RAG.
 Its results used as a baseline.

 * `querydata.py` - Initial preprocessing of the data.
 Takes the relevant fields (query, answer, text_content) from the provided `.parquet˛` files, merges tex chunks related to the same document together and saves the data in `.json` format into `data/` for further processing.